nleanba/typst-marginalia/main.typ

 // #pagebreak(weak: true)
 = Figures

-// #show figure.caption: block.with(fill: green, width: 100% + 3em)

-#set figure(gap: 0pt)
-// If you want captions aligned with the bottom of your figures:
-#show figure.caption.where(position: bottom): note.with(numbering: none)
-// If you want captions aligned with the top of your figures:
-// #set figure.caption(position: top)
-#show figure.caption.where(position: top): note.with(numbering: none, align-baseline: false)

 == Notefigures
 For small figures, you can place them in the margin with #link(label("marginalia-notefigure()"), [```typ #notefigure()```]).
 #notefigure(